 Top 10 Most Expensive & Cheapest Brooklyn Neighborhoods to Rent for 2022

-The top 5 neighborhoods probably won't be a major surprise as the top 5 have not shifted much in the past few years.
+The top 5 neighborhoods probably won't be a major surprise as historically they are usually listed in the topmost expensive neighborhoods in Brooklyn in recent years.

 However, you may be curious to find out which are the top 5 lowest priced neighborhoods in Brooklyn, as this subject less frequently discussed.
 Test.

 To put things in perspective, let's look at a snapshot of the rental price averages by the number of bedrooms per apartment.

 |Average Yearly Income Needed||$88,320||$115,440||$153,600|

 This makes the average rent in Brooklyn among all these bedroom types $2,801 per month, which is a $200 drop in the average rental price, and the required annual salary to be $120,360.

 Top 5 Brooklyn Neighborhoods with Priciest Rent

 We're counting down to the highest-priced area on the borough and taking a look at what it costs to live there.

 PropertyNest took the average of all one, two, and three-bedroom rentals to extract our top 5 list.